‘Joker’ Trailer Shows Joaquin Phoenix Transform From Loser To Terrifying Villain

 In the the latest take on the legend of Batman’s nemesis The Joker, actor Joaquin Phoenix reveals a disturbing shift from traumatized schlub to deranged sadist in the first unsettling trailer for Joker, directed by Todd Phillips.
-According to a report in Vox, the new film aims to take on the origin story of one of the favorite characters from DC, telling the story of how the woebegone Arthur Fleck came to be transformed into the unhinged and maniacal lord of chaos and laughter.
+According to a report from Vox, the new film aims to take on the origin story of one of the favorite characters from DC, telling the story of how the woebegone Arthur Fleck came to be transformed into the unhinged and maniacal lord of chaos and laughter.

 We start with a montage of Fleck ensconced in a dingy apartment with his elderly mother, bathing her, and then dancing with her in a moment that is somehow both endearing and disturbing.
 Adding to the sense of foreboding is that they are dancing in this grim, tiny apartment to the tune of “Smile,” the Charlie Chaplin song that was made famous by Nat King Cole in 1956.

-Then Phoenix’s Fleck makes a go of making people smile in various jobs as clown, but it doesn’t seem to go well for him, to say the least.
+Then Phoenix’s Fleck makes a go of making people smile in various jobs as a clown, but it doesn’t seem to go well for him, to say the least.
 Fleck then endures a series of beatings and humiliations as the cracks in his psyche appear to grow wider and more pronounced.

 “My mother always tells me to smile and put on a happy face.
 Is it just me, or is it getting crazier out there?”